top of page

 WHAT IS A MAPP?

-When you entered into your IVA you did it for good reason and hopefully it is the best decision you have made, because by accident you have done the right thing for you!
+When someone enters into a IVA they do it for good reasons and hopefully it could be the best decision they may have made, because by accident they may done the right thing-

-If your creditors are bank loans, store cards, credit cards and overdrafts, it is highly likely that your original creditor will have sold your debt on when you enter an IVA, the reason they do this is as an IVA is classed as bankruptcy they legally can write your debt off against tax, so they will receive 85% of the amount outstanding, so you then only owe them 15%.
+If creditors are bank loans, store cards, credit cards and overdrafts, it is highly likely that the original creditor will have sold the debt on when someone enters in to an IVA, the reason they do this is as an IVA is classed as bankruptcy, they legally can write the debt off against tax, so they will receive 85% of the amount outstanding, so then only 15% is owed to them.

 The original creditor can keep the debt and take what they get from the IVA or sell it, or even write it off, (usually below £1000.00 )

-They usually sell it for whatever the amount offered to creditors is, (this can be seen in your IVA proposal) this is on average about 15%.
+They usually sell it for whatever the amount offered to creditors is, (this can be seen in the IVA proposal) this is on average is about 15%.

 The new company will try to collect the original amount £2500.00 but they have accepted in an IVA 15% so they will get £375.00 but over 5 years.

-When your IVA fails, the new creditor has choices, they can try to collect, write it off or accept a payment, or reduced lump sum.
+When a IVA fails, the new creditor has choices, they can try to collect, write it off or accept a payment, or reduced lump sum.

 If they write it off they are entitled to collect 85% of the debt outstanding as tax relief.

-By Law when we contact the creditor, they are not allowed to ask for proof of income, wage slips, bank statements, and they can not debt collect unless no agreement has been made.
+By Law when someone contacts the creditor, they are not allowed to ask for proof of income, wage slips, bank statements, and they cannot debt collect unless as no agreement has been made.

 What happens when payments are set up.